GREAT MUSIC - DELICIOUS FOOD & DRINK - CHILDRENS ENTERTAINMENT - A GREAT DAY OUT FOR ALL THE FAMILY

 The campsite is alongside the music and food, on reasonably flat ground (at least by Dorset standards), will have toilet facilities provided (but no showers) and is set in a stunning location on Bulbarrow hill with plenty of dog walks and lovely views.

 For those arriving and camping on the Friday night we are will be providing music.
 We'll also open the bar and have a BBQ and some other food for you to choose from

-Spaces are limited, amd MUST be booked in advance so if you are interested, please book early to avoid disappointment.
+Spaces are limited, and MUST be booked in advance so if you are interested, please book early to avoid disappointment.

 Please see use the "Buy Tickets" tab for prices and to book your space.

-Please note that camping tickets will not be sold after midnight, Monday 11th June.
+Please note that discounted camping tickets will only be available until 31st May and no camping tickets will be sold after midnight on 11th June.

 Any questions, please feel free to contact us

 "Bulbarrow Hill is probably the best known hill in Dorset and is a chalk hill, site of an Iron Age hill fort - the name comes from barrows or burial mounds on the hill.
 Standing at 274m (899ft) high and giving the longest view in Dorset, with spectacular views over five counties, Bulbarrow Hill is the second highest point in Dorset and is a very popular beauty spot" - www.classicguide.co.uk

 Panoramic shots from the path to Rawlsbury Camp at the top of Bulbarrow Hill taken on 31st May 2017 before a DorsetFest 2017 meeting.
 Truly spectacular views that are well worth the short walk or detour.